mailcow/mailcow-dockerized-docs/docs/post_installation/reverse-proxy/r_p-traefik2.en.md

 - Check the logs of the `mailcow_acme` container

 ### Routing Problems
-- Verify network connectivity between Traefik and Mailcow
+- Verify network connectivity between Traefik and mailcow
-- Check that the Mailcow IP address is correct in Traefik configuration
+- Check that the mailcow IP address is correct in Traefik configuration
 - Make sure all required ports are open in firewalls

 ### Service Access Issues
 - Verify the `Host` rules match your actual domain names
-- Check that Mailcow services are running and accessible on port 80 internally
+- Check that mailcow services are running and accessible on port 80 internally